vansky/replications/vanschijndel_linzen-2018-emnlp/vanschijndel_linzen-2018-emnlp-replication.md

 Note: Currently, these instructions only include Sections 1-4 and 5.2, but if there is demand, I can extend these further.

+If you run into problems with the `make` commands, go to the bottom of these instructions for step-by-step instructions to manually complete the `make` steps, bypassing make.

 * Get [the adaptive LM](https://github.com/vansky/neural-complexity)
 * Get [the base LM weights](https://s3.amazonaws.com/colorless-green-rnns/best-models/English/hidden650_batch128_dropout0.2_lr20.0.pt)
 * Get [the model vocabulary](https://s3.amazonaws.com/colorless-green-rnns/training-data/English/vocab.txt)